lingyun1010/atlas-release-notes/README.md

 # atlas-release-notes

 This is a static html page containing all the release notes.
-The Githut Page is automatically deployed and updated through this [link](https://ebi-gene-expression-group.github.io/atlas-release-notes/).
+The GitHub Page is automatically deployed and updated through this [link](https://ebi-gene-expression-group.github.io/atlas-release-notes/).

 ## Post new release note
 Curators need to upload a markdown file with the name formated as *Year-Month-Day-Note* under *_posts* directory.